Parkinson's Dysbiome Transplant: FMT Study in Mice

 • Evaluating the functional capabilities of the microbial community.

-Gutgutgoose uses comprehensive gut health testing that analyzes over 300 bacterial strains from at-home stool samples.
-We employ an AI-powered modeling approach, part of our Hybrid Mechanistic-AI Framework leveraging AGORA2 and AutoML, to create customized probiotic formulations matched to each individual's unique gut microbiome profile.
-This precise method ensures that beneficial strains are chosen based on specific microbial patterns, rather than general ideas of what a "healthy" microbiome is, thereby promoting a healthy microbial balance.
-We provide quarterly DNA verification to prove actual colonization—confirming that the introduced strains successfully settle in the gut, rather than just passing through.
-This transparency means we show you the data, giving you clear insights into your gut health journey.
+At Gutgutgoose, we use comprehensive gut health testing that analyses over 300 bacterial strains from at-home stool samples.
+We employ an AI-powered modelling approach - part of our Hybrid Mechanistic-AI Framework using AGORA2 and AutoML - to create customised probiotic formulations matched to each individual's unique gut microbiome profile.
+This precise method means beneficial strains are chosen based on specific microbial patterns, not general ideas of what a "healthy" microbiome looks like.
+The result: a healthy microbial balance tailored to you.

 For people looking to improve their gut health as part of a holistic approach to well-being, personalised probiotics Australia residents can access through services like Gutgutgoose offer a scientific option based on individual microbial profiles rather than generic formulas, aiming to maintain healthy digestive system function and support immune system health.